 Op Shopping

-Being a massive Op Shopping fan I always grab a chance to check out new ones when I am in a new place so I spent my Saturday morning in Rotorua missioning around a few.
-There were some really great ones too – I can recommend the Hospice Shop, Salvation Army and the Savers.
-I managed to pick up a lot of great knitted jumpers this time.
+Being a massive Op Shopping fan I always grab a chance to check out new ones when I am in a new place so I spent Saturday morning missioning around a few in Rotorua.
+There were some really great ones!
+I can recommend the Hospice Shop, Salvation Army and the Savers is pretty good too.
+I seemed to pick up a lot of great knitted jumpers this time!

 Wander in Government Gardens

-I kept seeing this huge building on any travel guides about Rotorua but never really understood what it was until I visited this time.
-Realizing the opportunity to create a South Pacific spa attraction, in 1908 the New Zealand government opened the large and elaborate bathhouse, built in the Elizabethan Tudor style of architecture.
+I kept seeing this huge building on any travel guides about Rotorua but never really understood what it was until I visited Rotorua this time!
+Realizing the opportunity to create a South Pacific spa attraction, in 1908 the New Zealand government opened a large and elaborate bathhouse, built in the Elizabethan Tudor style of architecture.
 The building is currently closed to the public but the lovely gardens make a really nice stroll.

 Yum Food Recommendations in Rotorua:

-I tried some really great cafes and restaurants while in Rotorua, and I know sometimes its so useful to have a recommendation instead of picking any old spot, so these following spots I would 100% recommend to you:
+I tried a couple of really great cafes and restaurants while in Rotorua, and I know sometimes you just want a recommendation instead of picking any old spot, so these spots I would 100% recommend.

 Night Market

-The Rotorua Night Market is only on Thursday nights so might not be on when you are there but if it is – you are in luck!
-The central streets sprawl with this wonderful market with so many great food options from all over the world.
-I had dumplings and a crepe for dessert.
-They also have live music and locals selling things like soaps and clothing.
-Well worth a wander.
+The Rotorua Night Market is only on Thursday nights so might not be on when you are there but this was a wonderful market with so many great food options from all over the world.
+I had some amazing dumplings and also a crepe for dessert.
+They also have live music and some other local sellers selling things like soaps and clothing.
+Well worth a wander. -

 Happens on the main Tutanekai Street in the centre of the city.